top of page

 It's also better to eat food fruit in a whole form, rather than turning it into a smoothie.
 If you do want to make smoothies, make sure you add in there good fat, good protein, additional fibre and just a handful on fruit or berries.
 You can read here how I assemble my smoothies and smoothie bowls for satisfying meal without the blood sugar crash.
 Blending a fruit breaks down it's fibrous structure and your body needs to do less work to digest it it and sugar gets to absorb faster into the bloodstream.
 Therefore you need to be mindful how you put your smoothies together.

 Juicing a fruit is the worst for blood sugar, as you remove all the fibre, which helps to digest fruit slower in your body.
+A glass of freshly squeezed orange juice contains around 20g of sugar (fruit sugar).

 There is also difference in people, how their blood sugar reacts to the same fruit.
 Depending on your sleep quality, your stress levels, your gut microbiome, your physical activity, you may respond differently to sugar in fruit than your friend would.